rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 * Foundation for Emails refers to the tool that creates HTML used to display beautifully formatted email bodies.

-## Competitors

-The lack of a cross-platform mobile + web app development approach is what may render it out of the running.

-React + React Native

-PWA

-NativeScript

-<a target="_blank" href="https://blog.templatetoaster.com/bootstrap-vs-foundation/">NOTE</a>: According to BuiltWith, among the top million websites <a target="_blank" href="https://trends.builtwith.com/docinfo/Twitter-Bootstrap">a steady 20.7% use Bootstrap</a> vs. <a target="_blank" href="https://trends.builtwith.com/framework/Foundation">1.8% (but growing) use the Foundation Framework</a>.
-112k starred Bootstrap on Github vs. 25.8k stars for Foundation on Github.
-Indeed reports more job postings for Bootstrap. <a target="_blank" href="https://github.com/jhipster/generator-jhipster/issues/1039">
-Support for Foundation in JHipster</a> was requested in Jan 2016 and closed because it uses Twitter's Bootstrap instead.

-Some feel Foundation is more intuitive to change than Bootstrap.

-## Get Setup on GitHub
+## Get Yourself on GitHub

    The following steps require switching between GitHub and Terminal, by pressing command+Tab until the icon for the app you want is highlighted.

    The following instructions assumes this is the first time you're running this.

-   ### GitHub Account

 0. On an internet browser on <a target="_blank" href="https://www.github.com/">GitHub.com</a>, create an account if you don't already have one.

-You will be replacing your own account name with the stand-in example used in this tutorial:
+   Throughout this tutorial, you will be replacing your own account name with the stand-in example of:

-   <pre>hotwilson</pre>
+   <pre><strong>hotwilson</strong></pre>

    ### SSH Key into GitHub

-0. Switch to a Terminal to create a public and private key:
+0. Switch to a Terminal to create a public and private key.
+To use default parameters:

    <tt><strong>ssh-keygen
    </strong></tt>